10-82 Charles Wellington10, John Wellington9, Andrew8, Samuel7, Samuel6, Jacob5, Samuel4, Benjamin3, Nathan2, Henry1

 Middleton Township.
 This school was

-located near South Middleton, a walk of 2 ½ miles and included students
+located near South Middleton, a walk of 2 ? miles and included students of the

 Examinations were held in Tillsonburg.